MORAI-Autonomous/morai-kit/README.md

 ===
 # MORAI - Sensor Kit (gRPC)

-Welcome to the sensor tool kit of the MORAI SIM.
+Welcome to the Sensor tool kit of the MORAI SIM.

 # MORAI Kit setup